 PSYC265 Culture in Psychology: An Introduction to Theory and Research

 PSYC277 Psychology and the Law

 Specialized.
-These courses (PSYC300-399), which typically have prerequisites, aim to ensure that students study at least one subfield of psychology in greater depth.
-A student is required to take one specialized course that deepens the knowledge he or she gained in a breadth course.
+These courses (PSYC300-399) aim to ensure that students study at least one subfield of psychology in depth.
+These courses have a variety of formats, including seminars and advanced research labs, and admission is typically by permission of instructor.
+A student must take at least one specialized course that deepens the knowledge she or he gained in a breadth course.

 Students interested in research opportunities are encouraged to develop statistics and research methods skills as early as possible, to develop broad knowledge in the research area of interest, and to then apply for permission of the instructor to enroll in an advanced research seminar.
 Speaking with individual faculty members about research opportunities that might be available in their labs is also appropriate.

 By the beginning of their spring semester junior year, psychology majors who have earned at least a B+ average in all psychology courses and at least a B average in all non-psychology courses are eligible to pursue honors in psychology by writing a thesis.
 A student must have a faculty advisor to write a thesis.
 An advisor should be secured by spring of the junior year through discussion with appropriate faculty.
 Honors will be awarded only if both the advisor and a second faculty reader evaluate the thesis worthy of honors.